menu

 What if I have lodging/campground/guiding reservations or a special use permit?

-All of the national parks requiring entry reservations or tickets in 2023 have exceptions to the reservation requirements.
+All of the national parks requiring entry reservations or tickets in 2025 have exceptions to the reservation requirements.
 Generally, if you have any type of lodging or campground reservation within a reservation area, then your reservation will serve as your entry ticket or reservation.
-Similar rules apply if you’ve hired a guiding service, have a special use permit, or a backcountry permit.
+Similar rules apply if you’ve hired a guiding service, or have a special use or backcountry permit.

-Acadia National Park requires vehicle reservations in order to drive up Cadillac Summit Road between May 24-October 22, 2023.
+Acadia National Park will require vehicle reservations in order to drive up Cadillac Summit Road during peak season in 2025.
 Cadillac Summit Road overlooks the Atlantic Ocean and is one of the most popular areas of the park, particularly at sunrise.

 Due to the area’s popularity, entry tickets are required all day, unlike some of the other parks which allow for early and after hours access.
 There are separate tickets for daytime and sunrise access.
 Entry reservations are not required for other areas of Acadia National Park!